Table of Contents

 - Heavy Equipment and Vehicles—Second on the list of common construction accidents involves heavy equipment and vehicles.
 With everything from forklifts and cranes to nail guns and drills, the potential for accidents is very common.
 One legal area that can come into play here is “product liability.”
 If you use a piece of construction equipment that has a faulty part or is poorly made, such as a forklift with bad brakes, then the manufacturer of the product may be liable for any injuries you sustain as a result of this defect.
 Additionally, if the construction supervisor knowingly provides faulty equipment, such as nail guns that misfire, then the negligence can also fall on the employer.
 Similarly, if you are injured by a vehicle on-site, such as a crane or large truck that hits you, then the supervisor can also be held liable for negligence because he did not properly control and maintain the work site that led to your injury.

 - Collapses—One of the biggest calamities that can occur on a construction site is when an excavation trench or building collapses in on the workers.
 This is actually so dangerous that, according to OSHA, the “fatality rate for excavation work is 112% higher than the rate for general construction”.
 If you are building a construction/excavation trench and the trench collapses in on top of you, then you run the risk of running out of oxygen or being exposed to toxic or noxious gases.
 Building collapses often occur when the building is marked for demolition or because improper supports are in place during a construction project.
 Negligence on the part of the employer can result in both of these accidents and can be used in a personal injury case to get compensation for the injured.
-For more information contact our construction accident lawyer Florida .
+For more information contact our Florida construction accident lawyer.

 - Diseases and other medical conditions—Although many people do not think about construction sites being the epicenter for diseases and other medical ailments, there are actually several that are associated with this line of work.
 Perhaps the most common of these are respiratory in nature.
 Working in highly dusty and dank areas with poor ventilation can lead to problems such as “chronic dust disease” (also called pneumoconiosis) and other conditions including black lung disease.
 For those who worked in construction years ago (or who are currently doing demolition of older buildings), the problem can be exposed to asbestos, a fire-retardant insulator that can cause mesothelioma, a particularly invasive form of lung cancer.
 Another area that unsafe construction sites (and especially unsafe materials) are exposed to lead.
 Even the children of construction workers are at risk of having higher levels of lead in their blood as has been pointed out by the Centers for Disease Control.
 This can cause a whole range of health problems including “behavioral disorders and brain damage.”